Comprehensive Advising and Support

 Meals and Laundry Service

 A meal plan is included in the cost of the program.
-Students will have two meals per day for semester programs and three meals per day for summer programs.
+Students will have two meals per day for semester programs and summer programs.
 There are also laundry rooms with coin-operated washers and dryers in each dormitory.

 Bridging Cultures Program